moddojo/moddocs/docs/minecraft/cobblemon-server.md

 ## Download AMP

-Grab a copy of CuberCoders AMP game server admin panel for your cloud server from [here](https://cubecoders.com/AMP).
-Replace the steps in the above guide to install Minecraft with installing AMP instead.
+Grab a copy of **CuberCoders AMP** game server admin panel for your cloud server from [here](https://cubecoders.com/AMP).
+Replace the steps in the above guide to install Minecraft with installing AMP instead, and use **Ubuntu 24.04** instead of Oracle Linux.

 ![CubeCoders AMP](./img/cubecoders-amp.png)

 ## Install AMP on your server

 Download your SSH keys during instance setup.
 Use an app like [Termius](https://termius.com) for easy SSH management, and use it to install CubeCoders AMP on your server.
-Follow AMP install instructions in Termius console.
+Follow AMP install instructions in ***Termius*** console.

 ![Termius SSH Client](./img/termius.png)